 There may not be a word strong enough to emphasize how important it is to know your ancestor's hometown.
 Critical.
 Crucial.
 Imperative.
 Nope—it's more important than that.

-If your foreign ancestors emigrated to the U.S., Australia, the U.K., etc., cross your fingers and hope they arrived at a good time.
+If your foreign ancestors emigrated to the U.S., Canada, Australia, the U.K., etc., cross your fingers and hope they arrived at a good time.
 Early ship manifests didn't capture much information about the passengers.

 |My name of Leone comes from a couple more places.|